cyruslk/franklin-ford-bot/logs.md

 I've worked on a bunch of things in the previous days.

 1. First, I've a created a Gmail address that it required to register on Google servives.
 For now we're running on a three tier that they offer for 10 months.
 But this tier has no GPU and this makes the interaction quite slow.
 A GPU solution is expensive ( 227.39 US$ per month).
 I'm also investigating what they offer with a pay per character solution.
-2. Then, I've created a Docker to upload everything in the cloud and have the ability to rebuild easiler the project.
+2. Then, I've created a Docker container to upload everything in the cloud and have the ability to rebuild easiler the project.
 3. I've started the server instance so that the genrator route can be called
 4. On the reat app, I've set up the websocket infrastructure
 5. I've also created a small bot component